How to Get to Lake Titicaca!

-I purchased my tour from a tour operator in Cusco’s main square ~ the Plaza de Armas.
-Several tour companies are situated right around the square, near restaurants like Mama Africa & Papacho’s.
-Most of the tour companies are selling similar packages at similar prices ~ so I don’t think it really matters which one you choose.
-They will provide you bus tickets & will arrange for someone to pick you up at the Puno Bus Station.
+I purchased my Lake Titicaca tour package from an operator in Cusco’s main square ~ the Plaza de Armas.
+Several tour companies line the main square, near restaurants like Mama Africa & Papacho’s.
+Most sell similar packages at similar prices ~ so shop around if you want, but prices probably won’t vary much.
+They’ll provide you bus tickets & arrange for someone to pick you up at the Puno Bus Station.
 All the same applies when traveling from Arequipa.

-You also have the option to book your tour online.
-Companies such as Titicaca Tour, All Ways Travel, and Titicaca For You.
-You have a plethora of options when it comes to visiting Lake Titicaca.
-The main thing you’ll need to decide is whether you’d like to do a short tour (half-day), or whether you’d like to actually spend the night (or nights) on one of the floating islands, typically on the larger islands of Taquile or Amantani.
+You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, & Titicaca For You.
+When deciding how to get to Lake Titicaca, there’s no shortage of options.
+The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night on one of the floating islands, typically on the larger islands of Taquile or Amantani.

-GWTW Tip: If you have the time and the money, I’d highly recommend that you spend the night on one of the islands, with an indigenous family.
-You will be staying in their home, typically in your own room, and eating meals with them.
-The bathrooms and homes will not be what you’re used to ~ but the experience & the people you meet are one-of-a-kind.
-There is nowhere in the world quite like this place.
+GWTW Tip: If you have the time & money, I highly recommend spending the night on one of the islands, with an indigenous family.
+You’ll be staying in their home, typically in your own room, & eating meals with them.
+The homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
+There’s nowhere in the world quite like this place.

 What To Bring?

 Sunscreen, sunscreen, sunscreen!!!
-I cannot emphasize this enough.
-Without it, you will get absolutely scorched at this altitude.
-Coming off an impromptu horseback ride in Cusco the day before my Titicaca trip, my face and shoulders were already badly sunburned.
-So I purchased a big, floppy hat at the docks of Lake Titicaca & slathered on copious amounts of sunscreen (the sun reflects off the lake water, increasing your chances of burning).
-In doing this, I managed to mitigate some of the potential damage!
+I can’t emphasize this enough.
+Without it, you’ll get absolutely scorched at this altitude.
+Coming off an impromptu horseback ride in Cusco the day before my trip, my face & shoulders were already badly burned.
+So I purchased a big, floppy hat on the docks of Lake Titicaca & slathered on sunscreen (the sun reflects off the water, increasing your chances of burning).
+In doing this, I managed to mitigate the damage.

-One more thing you will need: CASH.
-If you wish to purchase beautiful, hand-crafted items from the Uros peoples of the islands, you’ll need to bring some cash ~ there are no credit card machines on floating islands!
-Most host families sell small goods & warm items such as mittens & knit hats for the cool nights.
-Though the days are warm, I’d bring a nice warm sweatshirt or jacket for the cooler nights.
-Peruvians are known for their beautiful & colorful (often wool) knits, which will keep you warm at elevation ~ so leave some room in your bag in case you buy some!
+One more thing you’ll need: CASH.
+If you want to purchase beautiful, hand-crafted items from the Uros peoples of Lake Titicaca, you’ll need cash ~ there are no credit card machines on the floating islands!
+Many host families sell small goods & warm items such as mittens & hats for the cool nights.
+Though days are warm, evenings on Lake Titicaca get very chilly due to the high altitude.
+Peruvian goods are known for their beauty, color, & warmth ~ so leave room in your bag!